EntySec/HatSploit-Docs/docs/getting-started/using-hsfgen.md

 If you'd like to save it to the file call it with `-o`.

-If you wish to pack it into `ELF` so it could be executed in the future, call `--pack --platform linux --arch x64`.
+If you wish to pack it into `ELF` so it could be executed in the future, call `--pack`.